thunderseethe/thunderseethe.github.io/content/posts/whats-in-a-module.md

 ## Strong vs Weak Modules
 Purpose: Most languages support weak modules, but not Strong modules.
 Strong modules sound strictly superior.

-* Weak modules most have all of their dependencies available before they can be compiled.
+* Weak modules must have all of their dependencies available before they can be compiled.
   * Easier to implement
     * Probably why it is more common
-  * Forces some amount of sequential work during compilation
+  * Forces sequential work during compilation
 * Strong modules can be compiled in isolation and linked against their dependencies later
   * Allows for building modules in parallel
   * Allows for prebuilding modules and downloading them